I'm so glad you're here.

 What's on the other side of that for you?

-My clients describe the freedom to come home to themselves after our sessions, come home to their own hearts, feel comfortable in their truest skin and to live their purpose.
+My clients describe the freedom to come home to themselves, come home to their own hearts, feel comfortable in their truest skin and to live their purpose after our work together.

 This happens when humans have the right support.